Key Easter treats your dog should avoid

 Chocolate contains a chemical called ‘theobromine’, which is toxic to dogs.

-Even small amounts of the stuff can cause convulsions, heart problems, hyperexcitability and fits.
+Even small amounts of the stuff can cause:

-The darker the chocolate, the more potent the level of theobromine, and the more poisonous it is – and giving any type of chocolate to dogs should be avoided.
+The darker the chocolate, the more potent the level of theobromine, and the more poisonous it is – and giving any type of chocolate to dogs must be avoided.

-White chocolate does not contain enough theobromine to cause toxicity, but it can be fatty and pose a potential risk of pancreatitis.
+Even white chocolate, though it doesn't contain enough theobromine to cause toxicity, is fatty and can pose a potential risk of pancreatitis.

 Hot cross buns